 Early Childhood Education

-The Early Childhood Education program degree is a two year program designed to prepare you for employment as a teacher, assistant teacher, or administrators in early childhood programs including center-based child care, preschools, and Head Start programs.
+The Early Childhood Education Certification is designed to prepare you for employment as a teacher, assistant teacher, or administrators in early childhood programs including center-based child care, preschools, and Head Start programs.
 The program provides foundational knowledge in child development, early childhood professional standards, program and curriculum planning and administration, and guidance and assessment techniques.

-Our Early Childhood Education programs are the only in Wyoming to offer core courses completely online in eight-week sessions.
+Our Early Childhood Education program is the only in Wyoming to offer core courses completely online in eight-week sessions.
 Sheridan College program is one of two programs in Wyoming to offer the Child Development Associate certificate, which requires a national board test.

 Our Early Childhood Education program aligns with the Child Development Associate credential and the Wyoming Early Childhood Apprentice.